Erdandrej/Erdandrej.github.io/README.md

 # Portfolio
-This is a repository for website portfolio that shows my various projects.
+This is a repository for my website portfolio.

 ## Project setup
 ```